Flask vs Django – 10 Must-Know Criteria for Comparison of Python Frameworks

 Source (Graph illustrating Django’s performance when serializing/ deserializing JSON strings)

 Flask vs Django- Application architecture

-What kinds of architecture does Laravel support?
+What kinds of architecture does Flask support?

 Flask doesn’t enforce any design or architecture pattern for applications.
 Instead, it offers a Blueprint to structure applications.
 The code is organized for more reusability of components.
 Moreover, the framework doesn’t involve or represent models since it is a microframework.

 What kind of architecture does Django support?

 It follows the MVT (Model View Template) architecture, which is a slight variation of the widely used MVC (Model View Controller) architecture.
 A significant difference between the two architectures is that the template file containing HTML and Django Template Language does the controller’s job of facilitating the creation of dynamic websites.
 Consequently, it gets convenient to manage scenarios where each user is supposed to have a personalized feed, such as on Instagram.

 Django vs. PHP: Which is the Best Backend Framework?

 How scalable is Flask?